 Delhi Metro The economic growth is a stimulus in migration of people to metros like Delhi, in search of better opportunities.
 In turn Delhi's population has been increasing, from 16.8 million in 2011 to an estimated 23 million in 2021, with attendant increase in vehicles.
 This has led to decrease in vehicular speed and increase in traffic congestion and vehicular pollution.
 As there is limited scope for enhancing capacity of existing road network, the local government proposed development of a multi-modal transport system which became the genesis for the Delhi Metro Rail Corporation.
 For development of the Delhi Metro, JICA has extended ODA loan of 652 billion Japanese Yen (approx. Rs 38,300 crore) in phases.
 Under the first and the second phases of the Delhi Metro developed by 2011, 190 km serving 142 destinations in Delhi and neighbouring areas of Gurgaon, Noida, Ghaziabad and Faridabad were built.
-In the third phase to be developed by 2016, additional 116 km serving 76 destinations across Delhi and neighbouring areas would be added, majorly under JICA assistance.
+In the third phase, additional 116 km serving 76 destinations across Delhi and neighbouring areas would be added, majorly under JICA assistance.
+JICA's assistance is not only for the system and facility improvement but also for people's mindset change, such as safety measures, timely operation, and consideration to female passengers, which will provide women more mobility and would lead to their social advancement in the society.